 If you think they need it, talk to your vet.
 Amoxicillin might not even be right for your cat’s infection.

-Veterinary medicine is as vast and complex a subject as human medicine, and we can’t wade into it with no training to diagnose cats on our own.
+Veterinary medicine is as vast and complex a subject as human medicine.
+We can’t wade into it with no training to diagnose cats on our own.

 Non-prescription amoxicillin for cats causes a huge amount of issues that we’ll look into later.
-Needless to say, you should not be buying amoxicillin for cats online.
+So, needless to say, you should not be buying amoxicillin for cats online.